Gamutvision™ is a powerful utility for exploring color management. With it you can

 - Preview how much an image or simulated X-Rite™ ColorChecker® will change when sent to a printer.

-Gamutvision analyzes one of several built-in test patterns, external image files, or a simulated GretagMacbeth™ ColorChecker®.
-The test image is displayed on the upper-right of the Gamutvision window.
-The two bulit-in color test patterns vary HSL Hue H and either Lightness L or Saturation S, keeping the third parameter (S or L) fixed.
-HSL values include (HSL) in their designation, e.g., L(HSL), to distinguish them from CIELAB L*.
+The test pattern is displayed on the upper-right of the Gamutvision window.
+The two built-in color test patterns vary HSL Hue H and either Lightness L or Saturation S, keeping the third parameter (S or L) fixed.
+HSL values include (HSL) in their designation to distinguish them from CIELAB, e.g., L(HSL) vs. L*.

 For example, to compare the effects of two working color spaces with a single printer/profile combination, you would enter the two working color space profiles into input Profiles 1 and 3 and the same printer profile into output Profiles 2 and 4.
 You could then view profiles 1 and 2 or 3 and 4 (showing the effects of the gamut mapping), or you could use a Display box (A or B, shown below) to compare the output gamuts in profiles 2 and 4.
 The gamuts for Epson R2400 Premium Luster prints made from Adobe RGB (1998) (wireframe) and sRGB (solid) working color spaces are shown on the right, using the 3D L*a*b* display set to X-rite “premium” profiles, released around October 2005; different from earlier profiles supplied with the R2400)..
 (Displays on this page use Epson-supplied

-When you open Gamutvision the following window (shown reduced) appears.
+When you open Gamutvision the following window appears.
 The first time you run Gamutvision, Browse… appears in all four profile windows (bottom left).
 Settings are saved in succeeding runs.

 *sRGB (IEC6 1996-2.1 sRGB)